 Mix the dry cabin air with the go-to drinks of choice – coffee and alcohol – and you have a dehydration disaster.
 Experts recommend to forgo those beverages in the air and drink a pint of water every 3 hours in the air.

 New travel wellness brand Flight Fūd created a product called Inflight Elixir to mix with water while flying to hold hydration in the body, fight cosmic radiation and address many of the health problems of flying!

 While traveling, blood can pool in your legs and circulation can slow down if you’re sitting for too long.
 Narrow seats, limited legroom and a lack of mobility are problematic for both pilots and passengers.
 Flight attendants can sometimes be on their feet for hours at a time during a busy flight, which can also be hidden health danger.

 So what are the consequences of poor circulation?
 Well, blood circulation is essential for your overall health, spreading oxygen and nutrients throughout your entire body.
-When circulation is impaired, blood pools in your leg veins, contributing to foot swelling by forcing fluids out of the blood and into the surrounding tissue.
+When flow is impaired, blood pools in your leg veins, contributing to foot swelling by forcing fluids out of the blood and into the surrounding tissue.

 There is no doubt that traveling and flying provide wonderful, exciting opportunities to connect with the world.
 But, it’s important to be aware of the hidden health dangers you’ll encounter with this lifestyle.
-Make sure you feel good, stay healthy, and really thrive despite living a jet-set life!
+Make sure you feel good, stay healthy, and thrive despite living a jet-set life!